A Washington bill of sale is a form that documents the sale or trade of an item from one person to another.

 Number of Copies

-The state requires a copy of the bill of sale whether you are registering a vehicle or a vessel In Washington.
-Therefore, you should make 3 copies, so the buyer and seller will also each have a copy.
+The state requires a copy of the bill of sale whether you register a vehicle or a vessel In Washington.
+Therefore, you should make three copies, so the buyer and seller will also have a copy.

 Vehicle Registration Forms